alpaka-group/alpaka-job-matrix-library/README.md

 # ajc-validate

-`ajc-validate` is a tool which will be installed, if you install `alpaka-job-coverage` library.
-The command line allows to check if a combination of parameters passes the different filter and if not it will display the reason.
+`ajc-validate` is a tool which is installed together with the `alpaka-job-coverage` library.
+The tool allows to check whether a combination of parameters passes the different filters and displays the reason if not.

 ![ajc-validate example](docs/images/ajc-validator-example.png)